Dino Grandi: Fall of Mussolini and aftermath

 As the war began to have its devastating effect on Italy after the Allied invasion of Sicily, Grandi and other members of the Fascist Grand Council met on 24 July 1943.
 When Mussolini said that the Germans were thinking of evacuating the south, Grandi launched a blistering attack on his former comrade-in-arms.
+Knowing the risk he was taking by doing so, he had brought two hand grenades with him, along with going to confession and revising his will before the meeting.
 He then made a motion (Ordine del giorno Grandi) asking King Victor Emmanuel III to resume his full constitutional authority.
 The resolution, voted at 2:00 on 25 July, passed by a vote of 19 to 8, with one abstention, effectively removing Mussolini from office.
 Those leading government figures who had voted for the resolution included Giuseppe Bottai and Emilio De Bono as well as Grandi.
 The King had Mussolini arrested the same day.
 Grandi also negotiated a truce with the left-wing movements, notably with the trade unions (grouped in the Confederazione Generale Italiana del Lavoro), which gave way to the Italian resistance movement against Nazi Germany.

 While the Allies occupied the south, an alternate Fascist government was established in Northern Italy as the Italian Social Republic.
 It sentenced Grandi to death in absentia for treason in the Verona trial that took place from 8 to 10 January 1944.
 Grandi, however, had made sure to flee to Francisco Franco's Spain in August 1943.
-He lived there, then in Portugal (1943–1948), Argentina, and then São Paulo, Brazil, until he returned to Italy in the 1960s; he died in Bologna.
+He lived there, then in Portugal (1943–1948), Argentina, and then São Paulo, Brazil, until he returned to Italy in the 1960s.

+In May 1988 he died in Bologna aged 92, mostly forgotten by the general population.